Jun 2025 – Jun 2026

 Problem

-Motor-impaired users need control interfaces that can interpret movement intention without depending on conventional hand input, while EEG-based BCI research often suffers from limited reproducibility and inaccessible hardware assumptions.
+Motor-impaired users need control interfaces that can detect movement intention without conventional hand input, while EEG-based BCI systems must handle noisy signals, latency, and incorrect predictions.

 Technical Approach